-Children, Adults and Families (CAF) contracts with community-based domestic violence and sexual assault programs for services to survivors of domestic violence and/or sexual assault.
+The Department of Human Services (DHS) contracts with community-based domestic violence and sexual assault programs for services to survivors of domestic violence and/or sexual assault.
 See the annual reports.

 Revenue sources for the funds come from a surcharge on marriage licenses and domestic partnerships, the Criminal Fine Assessment Account (CFAA) and the Federal Family Violence Prevention (FVPSA) and Services Act funds from the U.S. Dept. of Health and Human Services.

 Grants are made to private non-profit agencies through a collaborative Request for Application process with the Oregon Department of Justice Crime Victims Services Division.
 Find more information on CVSD's administered funding.

 For more information on the Domestic and Sexual Violence Funds Program, contact (503) 945-6686.

 If you have a complaint about one of the community-based domestic violence and sexual assault programs for which DHS administers grant funds, this form DHS 0159 may help you and will give you instructions on how to file a complaint with the DHS - DVSA Program Coordinator.

 - DHS Domestic and Sexual Violence Services Monthly Statistics report form (Word - PDF) and instructions (Word - PDF)

 Quarterly Financial Reports and Instructions